 Pavan Rajurkar is an illustrator, graphic designer, animator, and storyteller who draws inspiration from his surroundings and finds solace through his artistic expression that morphs into a unique style for each varied creation.

 Pavan Rajurkar is a freelance illustrator based in Mumbai, India.
-He has done his graduation from Sir J.J.
-Institute of Applied Art, Mumbai, and Masters from the National Institute of Design, Ahmedabad.
+He has done his graduation from the Sir J.J.
+Institute of Applied Art, Mumbai, and a master’s from the National Institute of Design, Ahmedabad.
 He has worked for numerous advertising agencies such as JWT, Interface, RK Swamy BBDO, DDB Mudra, Radio Mirchi, and many other studios based in Mumbai.
 He was also featured in Lürzer’s Archive’s 200 Best Illustrators worldwide in the year 2016.
 Pavan believes in imbibing every one of his artworks with his unique twist; and therein lies his biggest strength.
 He likes to explore various styles but has developed his remarkable style over the years.
-Pavan always looks forward to incorporating his skills of illustration to other forms of expression such as animation and other wide variety of mediums with a focus on storytelling.
+Pavan always looks forward to incorporating his skills of illustration into other forms of expression such as animation and other wide variety of mediums with a focus on storytelling.

 Styles: Pavan Rajurkar is an artist who takes his surroundings and projects his unique amalgamation of traditional and contemporary styles to captivate audiences.
 A chameleon of adopting styles according to the finer message behind an artistic piece.
 With traditional Indian cultural influences as well as an abstract western mass appeal aspect interwoven into his art.

 Can you tell us a little about your life and the path that led you here, to the world of art?